orion-rs/orion/README.md

 `no_std` requires Rust nightly and benefits from the same inline assembly features as when using the `nightly` feature.

 When orion is used in a `no_std` context, access to nearly all functionality, except for that in `hazardous`, is not available.
-This is because the high-level functionality depends on the `OsRng` which is not available in `no_std`.
+This is because the high-level functionality depends on the systems random generator, which is not available in `no_std`.

 - `nightly`: The nightly feature enables the use of inline assembly for [constant-time comparisons](https://crates.io/crates/subtle).
 Using `nightly` is recommended for security.
 Specify the dependency as such, to use the `nightly` feature: